Natasha E. Staton

 Robert A. Silber

-Robert A. Silber has represented injured workers for over 12 years at the Department of Labor and Industries, Board of Industrial Insurance Appeals, and appellate courts.
+Robert A. Silber has represented injured workers for nearly 20 years at the Department of Labor and Industries, Board of Industrial Insurance Appeals, and appellate courts.
 For nearly a decade, he was the primary trial attorney at Foster Staton, P.C.

 Mr. Silber received his law degree from DePaul University in Chicago in 2000, and a Master’s degree in East European Studies from Indiana University in 1996.
 He spent six years in Hungary, where among other positions, he worked in the United States Embassy as an Economics Officer after receiving a State Department Fascell Fellowship.
 Mr. Silber also served for a short time with the United States Commerce Department as a Commercial Officer.
 Most important, he met his wife in Hungary.
 He considers learning Hungarian one of his most difficult achievements, and despite his American accent, they speak primarily Hungarian at home.